suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   //   completed - device ota update is finished
 		   // time is the duration for the update
 		   // timestamp is the completion datetime in epoch of the update
+		   // This API should be polled until the device has completed or pending state.

 		R. GET OTA STATUSES
 		-  Request: